Salem's Lot (1979 miniseries): Legacy

 In the years following its initial broadcast, Salem's Lot has accumulated a cult following and is now considered a classic.
 It has been included in multiple lists by several media outlets.
-Paste Magazine ranked the film at #64 in their list of "100 Best Vampire Movies of All Time".
-Variety listed it at #20 in their "Best and Worst Stephen King Adaptations".
+Paste ranked the film at #52 on its list of "100 Best Vampire Movies of All Time".
+Variety listed it at #20 on its "Best and Worst Stephen King Adaptations" in 2017.

 Influence

-Salem's Lot had a significant impact on the vampire genre, as it inspired horror films such as Fright Night (1985) and the scenes of vampire boys floating outside windows would be referenced in The Lost Boys (1987) (and later spoofed in The Simpsons episode "Treehouse of Horror IV").
-Salem's Lot has also been cited as one of the primary influences for Joss Whedon's hit TV series Buffy the Vampire Slayer.
+Salem's Lot had a significant impact on the vampire genre, as it inspired horror films such as Fright Night (1985) and the scenes of vampire boys floating outside windows were referenced in The Lost Boys (1987) and later spoofed in The Simpsons episode "Treehouse of Horror IV".
+Salem's Lot has been cited as one of the primary influences for Joss Whedon's hit TV series Buffy the Vampire Slayer.

 Writer Bryan Fuller stated that the scene where a character is impaled on a deer's antlers in Salem's Lot inspired him to do a similar scene in his 2013 TV series Hannibal because the original scene frightened him so much as a child.

-Filmmaker Mike Flanagan's 2021 horror limited series Midnight Mass, is heavily inspired by both the novel and the miniseries.
-Like 'Salem's Lot, Midnight Mass centers around a small town where a former local returns after an extended period of time.
+Filmmaker Mike Flanagan's 2021 horror limited series Midnight Mass is inspired by both the novel and the miniseries.
+Like Salem's Lot, Midnight Mass centers around a small town where a former local returns after an extended period of time.
 The arrival of a strange new resident (in King's story, Straker, in Flanagan's series the substitute priest), and the revelation of the town being infected by vampires.
 The master vampire in Mass is modeled somewhat on the miniseries version, and also never speaks.
-The vampires eyes are also lifted from the miniseries.
+The vampires' eyes are also lifted from the miniseries.

 Sequels and remakes

 In 1987, Larry Cohen directed A Return to Salem's Lot, a sequel to the 1979 miniseries.

-In 2004, TNT premiered a new version of Salem's Lot starring Rob Lowe, which also received a Primetime Emmy nomination for its music.
+In 2004, TNT premiered a new version of Salem's Lot starring Rob Lowe, which received a Primetime Emmy nomination for its music.

 On April 23, 2019, New Line Cinema announced that a theatrical film based on the novel would be made, with Gary Dauberman and James Wan producing.
 Dauberman wrote the screenplay for It and It Chapter Two.

 Dauberman was confirmed as director on April 10, 2020.
+The film was released on Max in October 2024.